Social Security Disability

 SSI (Supplemental Security Income)

 SSI is calculated simply by comparing one’s income with their necessary expenses.
-The program was created with the intentions of lightening the burden of health expenses for disabled people that have a low or nonexistent income.
-You application must be submitted in person, however, some interviews can be done over the phone.
+The program was created to lighten the burden of health expenses for disabled people who have a low or nonexistent income.
+Your application must be submitted in person, however, some interviews can be done over the phone.
 In certain cases, children may also qualify.

 Of course, in a Supplemental Security Income claim, you or your child’s impairments, income, and health expenses must be proven to the SSA.

-If you need to apply for SSI, we want you to know that it is your right to have assistance in doing so.
-The Disability Help Group is happy to do this for you, and can inform you of other rights you have when it comes to SSI (such as your right to appeal an unfavorable decision).
+If you need to apply for SSI, we want you to know that it is your right to have assistance in doing so, Disability Help Group is happy to do this for you and can inform you of other rights you have when it comes to SSI (such as your right to appeal an unfavorable decision).
 Equally important, you also have certain responsibilities as a recipient of SSI benefits, such as reporting any change in your income or disability.

 Medicaid is a health insurance program for lower incomes.
-The program provides health coverage to almost 9 million people that are not elderly but are disabled.
-The majority of states provide Medicaid to people that have already been approved for SSI, but this is not guaranteed as the rules vary per state.
+The program provides health coverage to almost 9 million people who are not elderly but are disabled.
+The majority of states provide Medicaid to people who have already been approved for SSI, but this is not guaranteed as the rules vary per state.

 Initial Application

 Your first step toward a successful disability claim is to perfect the contents of your initial application.
 This is where you will provide details about your disability and how it relates to your daily life.
-You will need to include details about all of your medical treatment, in addition to your work history.
-It’s best to submit any supporting documents that are available.
+You will need to include details about all of your medical treatments, in addition to your work history.
+It’s best to submit any available supporting documents.

 Your application is given to the Disability Determination Services (DDS).
 They will look further into your records and decide on your residual functional capacity (RFC).
 This is a professional opinion on your capabilities, and your approval/denial is widely based on it.